-As usual, Hannah and Young recorded Fireside Sessions from their home in Colorado.
+As usual, Hannah and Young recorded Fireside Sessions from their home.
 The previous session was released on May 7.

 In his previous sessions, Young went deep into his extensive catalog, performing rarities or solo versions of his classic songs.
 Young’s Fireside Sessions continues to be unpredictable and this one, of course, continued down that path (albeit with fewer rarities compared to the past few sessions) even it featured some more conventional choices by his standard.

 Young’s Homegrown will be released next month.